Clinical Supervisors

 Clinical Placement Alert Form

 We strive to develop the most knowledgeable and skilled teacher candidates possible.
-In some instances, when our teacher candidates are placed in your classroom setting, he/she may encounter significant areas of improvement that still need to be developed.
+In some instances, teacher candidates may encounter significant areas of improvement that still need to be developed.
 You are encouraged to discuss any such area with the teacher candidate’s cooperating teacher.
 You should first provide feedback to the teacher candidate directly.
-Any area of significant concern or requiring immediate intervention that the teacher candidate is not addressing or showing improvement in should be submitted using the Clinical Placement Alert Form.
-Although the form is to be completed electronically via the link provided, here is a reference form for your convenience.

 Supervisor FAQs